jluethi/ForkStitcher/README.md

 Installation instructions
 ----------
 Dependencies are currently a bit complicated.
-To be able to run functions from the Stitcher or the MapsXmlParser, you need to do the following:
+To be able to run functions from the Stitcher or the MapsXmlParser, you need to do the following (replace virtualenv_name with the name that you want for your virtual environment):

 1. Install pyimage.
 The installation via pip does not seem to work at the moment, but conda is working.
 Thus:
 ```
 conda create -n virtualenv_name python=3.7
-source activate virtualenv_name
+conda activate virtualenv_name
 conda config --add channels conda-forge
 conda install -n virtualenv_name pyimagej openjdk=8
 ```

 2. Install other dependencies into virtualenv:
 ```
-conda install -n fork_stitcher sphinx
+conda install -n virtualenv_name sphinx
-conda install -n fork_stitcher openpyxl
+conda install -n virtualenv_name openpyxl
-conda install -n fork_stitcher pyyaml
+conda install -n virtualenv_name pyyaml
 pip install StyleFrame
 ```